algolia/algoliasearch-laravel/README.md

 #### Clearing an Index

-To clear an index, use the `clear_index!` class method:
+To clear an index, use the `clearIndices` class method:

 ```ruby
 Contact::clearIndices();